Hypercalcaemia: Household pets

 Household pets such as dogs and cats are found to develop hypercalcemia.
 It is less common in cats, and many feline cases are idiopathic.
-In dogs, lymphosarcoma, Addison’s disease, primary hyperparathyroidism, and chronic kidney failure are the main causes of hypercalcemia, but there are also environmental causes usually unique to indoor pets.
+In dogs, lymphosarcoma, Addison's disease, primary hyperparathyroidism, and chronic kidney failure are the main causes of hypercalcemia, but there are also environmental causes usually unique to indoor pets.
 Ingestion of small amounts of calcipotriene found in psoriasis cream can be fatal to a pet.
 Calcipotriene causes a rapid rise in calcium ion levels.
 Calcium ion levels can remain high for weeks if untreated and lead to an array of medical issues.
 There are also cases of hypercalcemia reported due to dogs ingesting rodenticides containing a chemical similar to calcipotriene found in psoriasis cream.
 Additionally, ingestion of household plants is a cause of hypercalcemia.
 Plants such as Cestrum diurnum, and Solanum malacoxylon contain ergocalciferol or cholecalciferol which cause the onset of hypercalcemia.
 Consuming small amounts of these plants can be fatal to pets.
 Observable symptoms may develop such as polydipsia, polyuria, extreme fatigue, or constipation.

 Outdoor animals

 In certain outdoor environments, animals such as horses, pigs, cattle, and sheep experience hypercalcemia commonly.
-In southern Brazil and Mattewara India, approximately 17 percent of sheep are affected, with 60 percent of these cases being fatal.
+In southern Brazil and Mattewara India, approximately 17 per cent of sheep are affected, with 60 per cent of these cases being fatal.
 Many cases are also documented in Argentina, Papua New Guinea, Jamaica, Hawaii, and Bavaria.
 These cases of hypercalcemeia are usually caused by ingesting Trisetum flavescens before it has dried out.
 Once Trisetum flavescens is dried out, the toxicity of it is diminished.
 Other plants causing hypercalcemia are Cestrum diurnum, Nierembergia veitchii, Solanum esuriale, Solanum torvum, and Solanum malacoxylon.
 These plants contain calcitriol or similar substances that cause rises in calcium ion levels.
 Hypercalcemia is most common in grazing lands at altitudes above 1500 meters where growth of plants like Trisetum flavescens is favorable.
 Even if small amounts are ingested over long periods of time, the prolonged high levels of calcium ions have large negative effects on the animals.
 The issues these animals experience are muscle weakness, and calcification of blood vessels, heart valves, liver, kidneys, and other soft tissues, which eventually can lead to death.